XiaoMi/mace/docs/user_guide/advanced_usage_cmake.rst

 Reduce Library Size
 -------------------

-Remove the registration of the ops unused for your models in the ``mace/ops/ops_register.cc``, which will reduce the library size significantly. the final binary just link the registered ops' code.
+Remove the registration of the ops and delegators unused for your models in the ``mace/ops/registry/ops_registry.cc`` and ``mace/ops/registry/op_delegators_registry.cc``, which will reduce the library size significantly. the final binary just link the registered ops and delegators' code.

 .. code-block:: cpp

-    #include "mace/ops/ops_register.h"
+    #include "mace/ops/registry/registry.h"

     namespace mace {
     namespace ops {